Uberi/University-Notes/PHIL350/PHIL350.md

 Readings: Turri

-;wip: do critical response 1 and submit via learn

 There are different types of speech acts, and each one have their own norms and rules.
 For example, guessing has different norms from speculating, conjecturing, asserting, promising, or guaranteeing.
 The norms and rules are what we are trying to define for each relevant speech act.

 There are different types of normativity. **Constitutive normalivity** are the internal rules that consitute a practice - the rules that basically define the practice. **Moral normativity** are rules that say when a practice is morally permissible - the rules than define when we should do the practice. **Prudential normativity** are rules that say when a practice is prudent/wise - when it would be a good idea to do a practice.